‘Abandoned’ – by Kendrea Rhodes

 That message is the reason for this biography, one that my five year old questioned, ‘why can’t you choose your family?’

-In 1924, at the age of six, a boy was abandoned in Melbourne along with his six siblings.
-The children became wards of the State of Victoria and were sent to separate orphanages, living in an unaccountable and unrecorded system of care.
+Charlie’s mother abandoned her seven children at the Young and Jacksons Hotel in Melbourne in 1924.
+All seven children became wards of the State of Victoria and were sent to separate orphanages, institutions and foster homes; living in an unaccountable and unrecorded system of care.

 © 2015 Kendrea Rhodes All Rights Reserved.